|

 conscience reminding her why she took to track in the

+first place.
 "I love the speed, I love to race,

 I love to push myself."
 An indoor meet at York